brianfrankcooper/YCSB/couchbase2/README.md

    set to the number of physical cores.
 Setting higher than that will likely degrade performance.
  - couchbase.networkMetricsInterval=0: The interval in seconds when latency metrics will be logged.
  - couchbase.runtimeMetricsInterval=0: The interval in seconds when runtime metrics will be logged.
- - couchbase.objectExpiry=0: Object Expiry is the amount of time(second) until a document expires in Couchbase.
+ - couchbase.documentExpiry=0: Document Expiry is the amount of time(second) until a document expires in Couchbase.